Beth-zur: Crusader period

 Khirbet Burj as-Sur, the medieval site at Beth-Zur, has the Palestine grid coordinates 1594.1104.
 The ruins of a tower stand near the main road between Jerusalem and Hebron, approximately 4 miles north of Hebron.
 The western wall, the most visible remnant of the building, is standing to a height of 9.5 m.
 Beithsur or Bethsura, as the Crusaders called Beth-Zur, was given in 1136 to the Hospitallers by the lord of Hebron.

-Literature influences
+In popular culture

-The existencialist author, Jean-Paul Sartre, wrote a play where the action took place un Beth-zur while he was prisioner in a Nazi Concentration Camp.
-Called, Bariona or the Son of Thunder, narrates the story of a jewish village who loss faith just before Jesus Crist was born.
+The existentialist author Jean-Paul Sartre wrote a play set in Beth-zur while he was prisoner in a Nazi concentration camp, called Bariona or the Son of Thunder.
+It narrates the story of a Jewish village that lost faith just before Jesus Christ was born.